ClaytonFogler/SYE-Bayesian-Analysis-with-Football-Data/task_list.md

 ## Task List

+#### For September 18

+1. Start on write-up, writing up part of an introduction and maybe giving some exploratory tables and descriptions.

+2. Fit a logistic regression model with some candidate predictors and explore interactions.

+3. See if you can visualize the model <https://highamm.github.io/dataviz334/09-logistic.html>.

 #### For September 11

 1. Download all of 2024 season's games and combine into a single data frame (with a label for each opponent).